youngeunkwon0405/RL/docs/design-docs/uv.md

-# uv in NeMo-Reinforcer
+# uv in NeMo-RL

-Using `uv` for Dependency Management in NeMo-Reinforcer
+Using `uv` for Dependency Management in NeMo-RL

 ## Overview

 `uv` is an incredible tool that simplifies our workflow and is blazingly fast because it's written in Rust.
-This document outlines why we've adopted `uv` for package management in our repository, particularly for NeMo Reinforcer, and how it helps us manage dependencies across Ray clusters.
+This document outlines why we've adopted `uv` for package management in our repository, particularly for NeMo RL, and how it helps us manage dependencies across Ray clusters.

 ## Why `uv`?